The Canon Collective is a group of passionate photography Ambassadors dedicated to helping you grow your skills in relaxed, down-to-earth environment.

 What's your favourite part of your job as a Canon Collective Ambassador?

-If weren't a Canon Collective Ambassador what would you be doing?
+If you weren’t a Canon Collective Ambassador, what would you be doing?

 What's the first thing a new photographer needs to learn?